Contents

 3. Surfshark

-There’s a money-back guarantee if that’s not enough for you, incl no-log policy, an automatic kill switch if connections cut out, and 24/7 live chat support should be enough to keep you a happy customer.
-It also has apps available for iOS, Android, Linux, Mac, and Windows devices.
-You can get it here.
+There’s a money-back guarantee, a no-log policy, an automatic kill switch if connections cut out, and 24/7 live chat support.
+Surfshark also has VPN apps available for iOS, Android, Linux, MacOS, and Windows devices.

 4. CyberGhost

-There’s no cause for alarm though, as CyberGhost doesn’t log any of your activity or even take note of your IP address.
-It comes with a money-back guarantee after 45 days and has plenty of app options for iOS and Android devices as well as Windows, Mac, and Linux.
+It comes with a 45-day money-back guarantee and has plenty of app options for iOS and Android devices as well as Windows, Mac, and Linux.

 5. Private Internet Access